m-ashry-eg/SAA-C03/notes/README.md

     - **Multi-AZ Deployments**: In Multi-AZ deployments, RDS automatically creates backups from the standby replica, so there is no impact on the primary instance’s performance.

+    - **Amazon S3 Bucket**: When you create an RDS Backup, it is stored in an Amazon S3 bucket.
+Each AWS region has a default Amazon S3 bucket for RDS Backup storage.
+It's important to note that users cannot directly view the Amazon S3 bucket used for storing Amazon RDS Backup using the AWS Management Console or the AWS CLI.
+The RDS Backup is managed by AWS, and the bucket is typically not accessible or visible to AWS customers through standard AWS interfaces.

   - ### RDS Snapshots

     - **Manual Creating**: Unlike automated backups, which are taken automatically within a specific window, RDS snapshots are created manually by the user.